All Episodes

 This is just to revive your memory here.

-When he was turned over to the Justice Department for interrogation, they didn't have a clue who he was, Ashcroft told the Commission.
+Though a hunch by an alert Washington state customs agent led to the capture of the would-be Millennium bomber Ahmed Rassam, when he was turned over to the Justice Department for interrogation, they didn't have a clue who he was, Ashcroft told the Commission.

-It took a French magistrate with full access to his own country's counter-terrorism intelligence files to tip U.S. probers to the fact that they had nabbed one of Al-Qaeda's most dangerous operatives.
+It took a French magistrate with full access to his own country's counterterrorism intelligence files to tip U.S. probers to the fact that they had nabbed one of al-Qaeda's most dangerous operatives.

-So, and remember the Clinton administration was taking uh a lot of credit for stopping the Millennium Bomber.
+So, and remember the Clinton administration was taking a lot of credit for stopping the Millennium bomber because of their policies, and it wasn't that at all.

-Their policies almost allowed the guy Through customs down to LA to do his dirty deed at LAX, which is where he was aimed.
+Their policies almost allowed the guy through customs down to LA to do his dirty deed at LAX, which is where he was aimed.

-So all of this stuff now is coming back in droves, and yet there is a veritable for all practical matters and intense silence on this at uh at major news outlets.
+And yet, there is a veritable, for all practical matters, an intense silence on this at major news outlets.

 You don't see anybody focusing on this anywhere.

-Quick timeout, we'll be back, though.
+We'll be back, though.

 We will continue in mere moments.

-America's anchorman, truth detector, doctor of democracy combined into one harmless, lovable little fuzzball, firmly ensconced behind the golden EIB microphone.
+America's anchorman, truth detector, doctor of democracy combined into one harmless, lovable little fuzzball firmly ensconced behind the golden EIB microphone.

-On Open Line Friday, uh telephone number 800-282-2882 and an email address is Rush at EIBNet.com.
+On Open Line Friday, telephone number 800-282-2882 and a email address is rush at EIBnet.com.

 One more story on this.